 NIC Multi-Queue

-The Network Interface Cards (NICs) Multi-Queue feature enhances the network performance of of Dedicated Core Servers and vCPU Servers by associating multiple queues with a VM based on the number of cores.
+The Network Interface Cards (NICs) Multi-Queue feature enhances the network performance of Dedicated Core Servers and vCPU Servers by associating multiple queues with a VM based on the number of cores.
 It enables the VM to distribute network traffic across multiple queues, which improves throughput and reduces latency, particularly during high-traffic periods.
 By utilizing multiple CPU cores to process network packets, NIC Multi-Queue efficiently handles network Input or Output (I/O) and prevents bottlenecks commonly found in single-queue NICs.
 This feature benefits applications that require high network bandwidth and low latency, such as databases, analytics platforms, and high-performance computing workloads.

 System requirements